Educational Land Management (ELM)

 Thoughtful management of Berry College’s land resources is vital to maintaining its long-standing tradition of excellent undergraduate education and sensible land stewardship.
 The Educational Land Management (ELM) concept was created by Dean Bruce Conn to provide a new strategy for land management based on educational and research opportunities as the land's primary assets.
 The ELM Committee was formally established in 2000 as an advisory board to the president, charged with the management of Berry College’s land resources for educational purposes and with supporting the College's goals of providing a full range of multiple use benefits from the land.
 As stewards of significant landholdings, Berry College recognizes that responsible stewardship of the land involves using a sound integrated ecosystem management plan.
 As an academic community, we are committed to providing educational opportunities, while responsibly managing our renewable and non-renewable resources.

-faculty member appointed by the Evans School of Humanities, Arts and Social
+- One faculty member appointed by the Evans School of Humanities, Arts and Social Sciences

 - One faculty member elected by Faculty Assembly